 Lessons from the three wise men when it comes to guidance for the year ahead

-Wonder where you’re going in 2017?
+Wonder where you’re going this year?
 Looking for some good guidance?
 Wishing you had some benchmarks to find your way?
 I don’t think you have to look farther than the wise men.

 Not for nothing do we celebrate the wise men at the beginning of the year.
 January 6 is their day, the Feast of the Epiphany, a big fancy word that means discovery.
 A realization, a new understanding, the perception of something that changes everything.